-Import CAD or FE using HyperMesh
+Import Geometry or FEM using HyperMesh

 This tool uses HyperMesh in the background to import CAD or FE files as bodies and graphics.
 The graphics created are of the type File that refers to an H3D file that is generated by HyperMesh.

-The import tool also has a feature to launch HyperMesh, works interactively to mesh the surfaces as chosen, and select nodes that can be imported as points.
+The import tool also has a feature to launch HyperMesh, which works interactively to mesh the surfaces as chosen, and select nodes that can be imported as points.

 The steps below outline how to import a CAD or FE file using the Import CAD or FE using HyperMesh dialog.